Evo-F/arania-world/settlements/chingua/Fralia.md

 Demonym: Fralish
 ---
 # Summary
-Fralia is a city in [[chingua|chingua]] located south of the town of Redmark.
+Fralia is a city in [[chingua|Ch'ingua]] located south of the town of Redmark.
 It is currently held by House Cole.

 # Geography